quixio/quix-docs/docs/get-started/what-is-quix.md

 Briefly, here's how you would build a Python stream processing pipeline with Quix:

 1. Configure data sources and destinations (see [connectors](#connectors)).
-2. Write your stream processing application in Python using [Quix Streams](../quix-streams/quix-streams-intro.md), an open source stream processing library.
+2. Write your stream processing application in Python using [Quix Streams](../quix-streams/quix-streams-intro.md), an open source stream processing client library.
 3. Deploy your application to production.
 The application takes input data from a source and transforms it.
 When stream processing is finished, output data is sent to a destination system.
 4. Use Quix’s built-in observability tools to continuously monitor your pipeline and quickly identify any issues.